Arrests, weapons seizures tied to German politician's killing: reports | DW | 27.06.2019

-Two men have reportedly been arrested of supplying weapons to the man who has confessed to killing Walter Lübcke.
+Two men have reportedly been arrested for supplying weapons to the man who has confessed to killing Walter Lübcke.
 His confession apparently included information on his weapons and how he procured them.

 German police seized a number of weapons belonging to the man alleged to have gunned down a prominent regional politician at his home, according to media reports.

-Police also detained two men on suspicion of supplying and selling weapons to Stephan E., who stands accused of killing the head of a regional government in the city of Kassel, Walter Lübcke.
+Police also detained two men on suspicion of supplying and selling weapons to Stephan E., who stands accused of killing the head of the regional government in the city of Kassel, Walter Lübcke.

 The suspect in the killing of local German CDU politician Walter Lübcke has confessed.
 Stephan E. is believed to have far-right sympathies, though he also said he acted alone and was not part of a network.
 (26.06.2019)